strangenewcoder/VeeamDesigner-public/walkthrough.md

 Open a new command prompt, and go to the veeamdesigner root directory.

-Create the project folder (in the example is named **myproject**) and copy the reference database into it:
+Create the project folder (named **myproject** in this example) and copy the reference database into it:

 ```
 mkdir projects\myproject